leo-colisson/proof-at-the-end/README.md

 ## Introduction

-This small package aims to provide a way to easily move proofs in the appendix.
+This package aims to provide a way to easily move proofs in the appendix.
 You can:

 - Move proofs in different places/sections by giving different "categories" to the theorems
 - Create links from theorem to proof, and from proof to theorem